imabderrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script takes a list of words as input and prints only words that appear exactly one
 - **14-findthatword**
 This script displays lines containing the pattern "root" from the file '/etc/passwd'
+- **15-countthatword**
+This script displays the number of lines that contain the pattern 'bin' in the file '/etc/passwd'